kirfog/kwatcher/README.md

 ### Teleram bot

-* Finds solar system objects by name on Wikipedia page and sends it photo
+* Finds solar system's objects by the name on Wikipedia page and sends back their photo, mass and radius

 * [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI)